coc815/OctoPrint-Proxy4Artisan/README.md

 ## Setup

-Navigate to the Settings tab (the wrench icon at the top of the page).
-Under "Serial Connection" in "Additional serial ports" add: /dev/pts/* Then click "Save"

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/main/bundledplugins/pluginmanager.html) or manually using this URL:

     https://github.com/coc815/OctoPrint-Proxy4Artisan/archive/main.zip

 ## Configuration

-Start up your printer first, then start up OctoPrint.
-Make sure to connect your printer in OctoPrint to the virtual port (usually /dev/pts/0)

-Have Fun!!

 Extra config for pausing, resuming etc.